 Valley Republic Bank is dedicated to helping small businesses in our community during these challenging times.
 The PPP provides loans to qualified small businesses through the Small Business Administration (SBA).
-For program guidelines, eligibility requirements, and enrollment access, please click here.
-Should you have additional PPP inquires, please submit to PPP@valleyrepublic.bank.
+For program guidelines, eligibility requirements, and enrollment access, please submit inquires to PPP@valleyrepublic.bank.

 In order to keep our community continuously informed with the most current Paycheck Protection Program (PPP) application information, Valley Republic Bank will send frequent PPP Newsletters addressing all various updates to the Program.
 Register to receive PPP newsletter.

 SBA PPP Loan Forgiveness